 - PI for the National Science Foundation Scholars Program grant for $288,748 of scholarships in computer science and mathematics.

-- Acquired an internal grant for, and established, a cluster of 6 Unix machines at Lynchburg College.
+- Acquired an internal grant for, and established, a cluster of 6 Unix machines at University of Lynchburg.

 - Acquired a grant for time on the NCSA Origin2000I, for the parallel processing class.